lightediand/lightediand/README.md

-- 👋 Hi, I’m @lightediand
+- 👋 hi! i'm lig!
-- 👀 I’m interested in prime numbers
+- 👀 i’m interested in prime numbers
-- 🌱 I’m currently learning Python and LaTeX
+- 🌱 i’m currently learning Python and LaTeX
-- 📫 Reach me on twitter!
+- 📫 reach me on twitter!

 <!---
 lightediand/lightediand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.